W-Monteus/W-Monteus/README.md

 ---

 ## Currently Working On
+- CompTIA A+ Core 1 — Passed
-- CompTIA A+ exam prep
+- CompTIA A+ Core 2 — In Progress
 - Troubleshooting write-ups from real IT scenarios
 - Home lab build (coming 2026)